 • Teaches students to analyze enduring and new security challenges related to intelligence, cybersecurity, terrorism, migration, and environmental and technological change.

-• Prepares students to apply these risk-assessment skills to be successful in positions in government, business, and international organizations.
+• Prepares students to apply these risk-assessment skills to be successful in positions in law, government, business, and international organizations.

 Admissions